Originally posted on November 28, 2020 and updated on January 6, 2022.

 Evergreens has full bar service, pub food, and live sports.

 This is Shades of Green’s sports pub, located next to the Mill Pool.
 Here, you can find pizza, burgers, and other pub fare along with pitchers of beer and a full bar.
 Several televisions line the walls playing live sports.
 This is a great hangout for families that want a casual meal or adults that want to sit at the bar and catch up.
-Three of the five times that I have stayed at Shades of Green, I have bumped into old friends that I have served with or met at Army schools.
+Three of the six times that I have stayed at Shades of Green, I have bumped into old friends that I have served with or met at Army schools.
 Evergreens is the place where we go to catch up and tell stories.
 This is my favorite location at Shades of Green.

 Garden Gallery – Breakfast and dinner buffet with plenty of options for everyone.
 Breakfast menu features omelettes made to order and waffle stations.
 Dinner options rotate, with a different theme each night of the week.